 Like many cities across the country Portsmouth is facing a serious problem with air quality.
 Our Local Cycling and Walking Infrastructure Plan (LCWIP) plays a big part in improving air quality, and we are also working on our Local Transport Plan, which prioritises delivering cleaner air.

-The charging CAZ is only one small part of the work we are undertaking to tackle air pollution and climate change in the city.
+The charging Clean Air Zone (CAZ) is only one small part of the work we are undertaking to tackle air pollution and climate change in the city.
 This is supported by a number of other activities, such as:

 - providing more Electric Vehicle (EV) charge points